-Working from home can help employees save money personally as they do not need to commute (if not sponsored by the company), eat outside while at work (if not sponsored by the company) or stay close to the office (where rents might be higher).
+Working from home can help employees save the money to commute (if not sponsored by the company), eat outside while at work (if not sponsored by the company) or stay close to the office (where rents might be higher).
 Some of them might operate from their hometowns where the savings might be substantial.

-By working from home, employees are less likely to feel stressed normally caused by commuting and the pressures of being away from their family members especially if someone at home is not well.
+Work from home employees are less likely to feel the stress of commuting and of being away from their loved ones especially if someone at home needs care.

 Despite its various advantages, many organizations were sceptical about allowing their employees to work from home in a pre-COVID-19 world.
 The COVID pandemic was a rude wakeup call for many such organizations.
-Having tested the waters during the crisis, many organizations are thinking of enabling a significant section of their workforce to work from home even after the crisis subsides.
-They have seen the concept of work from home in action for the last several weeks and understood its benefits and the risks.
-Already, corporate giants such as TCS and Infosys have announced their plans to allow a large percentage of their employees to continue working from home even after the restrictions related to COVID-19 have been lifted.
+Having tested the concept, many organizations may think of continuing with work from home even after the crisis subsides.

 There are several advantages of Work from Home that organizations are seeing the key ones are as follows:

 Even if the current crisis of the COVID pandemic subsides, social distancing norms might remain in place for much longer.
 In fact, it is quite possible that it might become the new normal.
 Hence work from home will enable organizations to implement social distancing norms quite easily and ensure employee health and safety.
-Also, commuting during the rush hours in the morning and evening is high risk due to the high occurrence of road accidents, crime and pollution levels.
-Thus, working from home ensures employee safety.
+Also, commuting during the rush hours carry high risk of road accidents, crime and pollution.
+Thus, working from home ensures better health and safety of employees.

-Though the COVID-19 crisis was one of its kind, cities all over the world are plagued by various natural calamities and man-made disasters from time to time such as heavy rains and floods, smog and bush fires, etc. as well as incidents like protests, riots, etc. Having a significant portion of their workforce working from home can become an integral part of the business continuity plans of most organizations.
+Though the COVID-19 crisis was one-off, cities there are many natural calamities and man-made disasters that happen from time to time such as heavy rains and floods, smog and bush fires, etc. as well as incidents like protests, riots, etc. Work from home can become an integral part of the business continuity plans of most organizations.

-It reduces the risk of organizations losing their best performing employees due to their inability to come to the workplace every day for various reasons such as maternity, relocation due to personal reasons, their own health issues or health issues of their family member.
-By enabling remote working for their employees, organizations enable them to take care of their personal needs and responsibilities without leaving the organization.
-This also deepens their sense of belonging and loyalty to the organization – such employees are likely to be more committed and dedicated and are less likely to look for opportunities outside the organization.
+By enabling remote working for them, organizations enable them to take care of their personal needs and responsibilities without leaving.
+This also deepens their sense of belonging and loyalty to the organization.
+Such employees are likely to be more committed, dedicated and loyal the organization.

-One big benefit for organizations adopting remote working as part of their operating policy is that it provides them with a wider pool of talent to hire from.
-From freelancers to professionals who might not be able to follow a typical 9-to-5 work schedule, or even new mothers forced to give up a flourishing career to take care of young children, organizations can pick from a much larger pool of professionals with the right expertise and experience.
+One big benefit of remote working is that it provides organizations with a wider pool of talent to hire from.
+From freelancers to professionals who cannot follow a typical 9-to-5 work schedule, or even new mothers forced who need to take care of young children.
+Organizations can pick from a much larger pool of professionals with the right expertise and experience.